 8. How much is the tuition for the DSW Program?

-For distance graduate programs at the University of Alabama, the tuition for both in-state and out-of-state students is $420 per credit hour.
-Therefore, the current tuition costs for the 45 credit DSW Program will be $18,900 for the entire three years.
+For distance graduate programs at the University of Alabama, the tuition for both in-state and out-of-state students is $440 per credit hour.
+Therefore, the current tuition costs for the 45 credit DSW Program will be about $19,800 to complete the degree.
 This amount does not include additional fees or costs associated with enrollment, course requirements, or residencies.

 9. How is the DSW Program structured?

 During the first year of the program, students take their core courses, including courses on theory and practice related to social work and research in social work practice courses.
 The second year of the program, students take their specialization courses, which related to either their advanced clinical or organizational leadership track.
 Before starting their third year, students will have to pass a comprehensive exam paper.
-During the third year, students will work under the guidance of a faculty advisor to complete a capstone project in the field.
+After their second year, students will work under the guidance of a faculty advisor to complete a Capstone Project.